Aukciszek/backend/README.md

 ## 🔧 Running the Backend

-You’ll need to run **five separate backend instances**, each in its own terminal window and on a different port.
+You’ll need to run at least **five separate backend instances**, each in its own terminal window and on a different port.

 ### Key Concepts

+- Aukciszek backend needs to be run on a set of **n >= 5** servers that perform the Multi-Party Computation.
+- One of the servers is a **login server** that handles user (auctioneer or bidder) authentication using Supabase.
 - Only **Terminal 1** acts as the **login server**, requiring a valid `SUPABASE_URL`, `SUPABASE_KEY`, and the **full** `SECRET_KEYS_JWT` list.
 - Other terminals act as additional backend nodes and only need their corresponding JWT key in the appropriate position of the list.
 The rest of the entries should be `None`.
 - The order of servers in the `SERVERS` environment variable must match the order of JWT keys in `SECRET_KEYS_JWT`.